priandey/Word_generator/README.md

 Enter the name of the render file.
 Determine a max and min lenght of words generated.

-You know have a new corpus of words, procedurally generated and good looking relatively to the corpus you inputed.
+You now have a new corpus of words, procedurally generated and good looking relatively to the corpus you inputed.

 # Corpus
 The corpus of words in source_file should be as wide as possible, ideally 1k words minimum, but the program will run with 2 words if given so.